Frequently Asked Questions About Possession

 To argue a person did not have domain and control over an object, the object must not be physically on or about the person i.e., no actual possession.
 The object must be out of the hands of the person, not under lock and key maintained by the person, and not protected by the person.

 A possible scenario in which this defense might work is where a person leaves the object in a public location and abandons it.
-The prosecution will then have to prove it was controlled at a different point, but if they cannot, then this defense might work.
+The prosecution must prove that the defendant controlled the object at a different point.

 It is important to note that in practice, this defense goes hand-in-hand with knowledge in a constructive possession case.
 Meaning that if knowledge cannot be proven and the object is not physically close to the person, then a not guilty verdict is likely.